Codra-Ingenierie-Informatique/PyPlanning/README.md

 Implement the following features:

-[ ] TODO: Add "percent_done" support for tasks
+[ ] TODO: Vacation: add the possibility to set duration in days [ ] TODO: Add "percent_done" support for tasks
 [ ] TODO: Performance: add an option to update on demand?
 [ ] TODO: Replace python-gantt (planning/gantt.py) by an alternative with less